brilsergei/field_timer/README.txt

 2. To be able to use County and jQuery Countdown plugins download them to sites/all/libraries/county and sites/all/libraries/jquery.countdown.
 This module supports jQuery Countdown 1.6.0-1.6.3 versions.
+3. Remove first css rule from sites/all/libraries/county/css/county.css.
+It changes font size on the site.
+Plugin author was notified about this problem.
+I hope he fix it.

 h2.
 Issues, Bugs and Feature Requests